SWAMI RAMA HIMALAYAN UNIVERSITY

 Programme Structure

-Sec 8-9All online programmes follow NEP 2020, NHEQF, CCFUP, and CCFPP guidelines, as
+Sec 8-9All online programmes follow NEP 2020, NHEQF, CCFUP, and CCFPP

 approved by the Academic Council of the University.